The Graco 4Ever is the most popular convertible car seat at the moment, and for good reason.

 Graco 4Ever vs Diono Radian RXT

-Like the Graco 4Ever, the Diono Radian RXT is a convertible car seat intended for use from birth to booster.
-Also like the Graco 4Ever, the Radian RXT is a high-quality car seat intended for children up to 120 lbs and 57″.
+Like the 4Ever, the Diono Radian RXT is a convertible car seat intended for use from birth to booster.
+Also both are high-quality car seats intended for children up to 120 lbs and 57″.

-The differences between them are minimal yet significant: The Graco 4Ever offers easy LATCH installation, while the Radian RXT has a higher forward-facing weight limit (80 lbs instead of 65 lbs).
-Though the Radian RXT doesn’t turn into a backless booster, it still offers the same maximum height and weight limits as the 4Ever – 57 inches and 120 lbs.
+The differences between them are minimal yet significant: The Graco offers easy LATCH installation, while the Radian RXT has a higher forward-facing weight limit (80 lbs instead of 65 lbs).
+Though the Radian RXT doesn’t turn into a backless booster, both offer the same maximum height and weight limits – 57 inches and 120 lbs.

-Another major difference is the seat’s width – 17″ for the Diono Radian RXT, but 21.5″ for the Graco 4Ever.
+Another major difference is the seat’s width – 17″ for the Diono Radian RXT, but 21.5″ for the Graco.
 This doesn’t matter to every parent, but it will make a significant difference for those who need to squish 3 safety seats into the back row.